SPACeR: Self-Play Anchoring with Centralized Reference Models: Experimental Results

+{ \textbf{Effect of Anchoring Parameters on SPACeR Performance.}} We investigate the effect of the anchoring parameters, namely the likelihood weight $\alpha$ and the KL alignment weight $\beta$, by activating each term independently.
+Top-1 refers to evaluating agents by always taking the single most probable action, whereas top-5 evaluates realism under stochastic sampling from the top five most probable actions.
+Since SimAgent measures distributional realism over 32 joint rollouts, maintaining diversity through top-$k$ sampling generally yields higher composite scores~\cite{montali2023wosac}.

+The likelihood and KL alignment terms play different roles in shaping policy behavior.
+Optimizing the likelihood term alone increases log likelihood but reduces diversity, as reflected by a drop in entropy in the training curves (Appendix~\cref{fig:weight_ablation}).
+This produces small improvements in top-1 composite realism but harms top-5 performance.
+In contrast, the KL alignment term raises both likelihood and KL consistency while preserving entropy, which improves both top-1 and top-5 realism.
+The training curves in Appendix~\cref{fig:weight_ablation} illustrate how log likelihood, KL divergence, and entropy evolve under each parameter setting.

 In the ablation study (\cref{tab:wosac_ablate}), KL alignment contributes most to realism.
 While log-likelihood rewards are popular~\cite{viper}, their impact on realism is modest, likely because the real-world driving distribution is highly multi-modal, so maximizing likelihood alone does not yield a stable or sufficiently discriminative signal.
-A second insight is that, once the policy is anchored to the reference distribution, the explicit goal reward can be removed, which further improves realism.
+A second insight is that once the policy is anchored to the reference distribution, the explicit goal-reaching reward can be removed, further improving realism.